Hunter Valley Property Market Update 2nd Half 2024

 Rental Market & Growth

-House rental yields in Hunter Valley was 3.6% in July 2024, higher than Sydney Metro (2.8%).
-This was paired with a 3.4% median house price increase in the past 12 months to Q2 2024, to $612 per week, and an -4.5% decline in the number of houses rented (to 147 rentals).
-Average days decreased by 66.9% to 54 days.
-Unit market presents the same pattern.
+House rental yields in Hunter Valley were 3.6% in July 2024, higher than Sydney Metro (2.8%).
+This was paired with a 3.4% median house price increase in the past 12 months to Q2 2024, to $612 per week, and a -4.5% decline in the number of houses rented (to 147 rentals).
+Average days on market decreased by 66.9% to 54 days.
+The unit market presents the same pattern.
 This suggests an undersupplied rental market for both property types, which is advantageous for investors, especially given the more affordable prices compared to Sydney Metro.

 Vacancy Rates & Property Investment

-Hunter Valley recorded a vacancy rate of 1.1% as of July 2024, on par with Maitland LGA’ 1.1% average but below Sydney Metro’s 1.7% average.
-Vacancy rates in Hunter Valley¥ have decreased slightly over the past 12 months, due to a return of renters to an already tight market.
-A 1.1% figure is well below the Real Estate Institute of Australia’s healthy benchmark of 3.0%, indicating quicker property occupancies.
-Thus a conducive environment for investors.
+Hunter Valley recorded a vacancy rate of 1.1% as of July 2024, on par with Maitland LGA’s 1.1% average, but below Sydney Metro’s 1.7% average.
+Vacancy rates have decreased slightly over the past 12 months, due to a return of renters to an already tight market.
+A 1.1% figure is well below the Real Estate Institute of Australia’s healthy benchmark of 3.0%, indicating quicker property occupancies and thus a conducive environment for investors.